yixiuzhu/personal-blog/content/project/GameHere/index.md

 ---
 title: GameHere:A Full-Stack Personalized Twitch Recommendation Platform
-summary:
-● Designed and built a full-stack web application for users to search streams/videos/clips from twitch and offer content-based recommendations
-● Built a webpage with rich and user friendly experience using React and Ant Design ● Implemented RESTful APIs using Java servlets, retrieved real Twitch resources using Twitch APIs with Spring declarative HTTP client.
-● Hosted a MySQL database on AWS RDS, implementing CRUD operations with Spring Data JDBC for efficient data access and manipulation.
+summary: Designed and built a full-stack web application for users to search streams/videos/clips from twitch and offer content-based recommendations.
+Built a webpage with rich and user friendly experience using React and Ant Design.
+Implemented RESTful APIs using Java servlets, retrieved real Twitch resources using Twitch APIs with Spring declarative HTTP client.
+Hosted a MySQL database on AWS RDS, implementing CRUD operations with Spring Data
-● Implemented Spring Boot Caching with Caffeine to improve application performance ● Unit tests achieved 85% overall code coverage and 100% coverage rate for major API functions
+JDBC for efficient data access and manipulation.
+Implemented Spring Boot Caching with Caffeine to improve application performance.
+Unit tests achieved 85% overall code coverage and 100% coverage rate for major API functions

 tags:
+- Full Stack
 - React
 - AntDesign
 - RESTful API